Home » Project Information » What was being done? » Light Rail Extension

 - Design guidelines for the Hayden Island station

 - Route for the Vancouver portion of the line

 - Guidance on traffic and parking along the Vancouver route

 - Park and ride design

-What are the next steps in designing light rail?
+What were the next steps in designing light rail?

-As the project moves toward construction, CRC will continue to work with the community and local project sponsors on light rail design details.
+As the project moved toward construction, CRC planned to continue to work with the community and local project sponsors on light rail design details.